 During the first few years we were content with our relatively light web sales because we continued to fill the schedule with local custom work.
 Then one day in 2003 it finally sank in what many customers had told me.
 "Your shelf brackets can be used as countertop supports too."

 In 2003, many homeowners across the country were having their kitchens remodeled because there was a new emphasis placed on making the kitchen into a place for entertaining guests as well as food preparation.
 Kitchen designers were strongly recommending seating in the kitchen, so countertops were being built with overhangs to accommodate bar stools.
 Furthermore, the countertop installers were telling the homeowners that their overhangs require corbels.
 Personally, I considered corbels to be heavier and more ornate than our brackets.
 But the fact was clear.
 Homeowners were told they needed to buy corbels.
 So they Googled corbels.
 Thus, purely for Google marketing purposes, our countertop brackets became corbels and our website visits and subsequent sales increased dramatically.

-The staff consists of three talented individuals and myself.
+The staff consists of two talented individuals and myself.
 Steve Wright has been working at the shop since 1998.
 Steve has many responsibilities around the shop but his primary, self-inflicted, focus is to continually make our products more efficiently and make them better.
 Luke Reynolds started working at the shop in 2016.

 Our List of Clients

 Sears Trostel Lumber

 New Belgium Brewing